Credits required to graduate: 37

 Our M.Ed.
 Leadership faculty members will assist you with finding a school in your area and work with the school’s administrators to set up the internship.
 Students in the Training and Development track will work on a project plan unique to their own discipline in either corporate, government or nonprofit teaching and learning.

-Many of our General Track students are driven, working teachers who want to use their talent outside of the classroom and make a positive impact on a greater number of students by taking on educational leadership and administration roles at the city, district, and even statewide levels.
+Many of our K-12 track students are driven, working teachers who want to use their talent outside of the classroom and make a positive impact on a greater number of students by taking on educational leadership and administration roles at the city, district, and even statewide levels.
 Students will take courses in subjects that include school communication, school safety, finance, and curriculum design, preparing them for the following positions:

 - Vice Principal or Dean